little-pinecone/jwt-spring-boot-angular-scaffolding/README.md

 This project is a multi-module application, using Spring Boot for the backend and Angular for the frontend.
 The project can be built into a single jar file using Maven.
 You can also run the modules separately during development.

-The backend is secured with JSON Web Token.
-The frontend is ready to be secured.
+The backend and frontend is secured with JSON Web Token.

 ## Getting Started